iriusrisk/IriusRisk-Central/Integrations/OutputProjectThreats/README.md

 * A URL to an IriusRisk instance, and
 * An [API token](https://support.iriusrisk.com/hc/en-us/articles/360021521291-Get-an-API-Key) associated with the IriusRisk instance

-The user associated with the API token must have the following permissions:
-* API_ACCESS

-Note that these permissions are all read-only.
+Note that the script is read-only.
 No changes are made to any IriusRisk project.

 ### Usage
 1. Install the requirements by calling `python3 -m pip install -r requirements.txt` from this (the *./OutputProjectThreats/*) folder.